Nate Ruess: 2008–2014: fun.

 On June 18, 2014, Fun debuted a new song on The Tonight Show Starring Jimmy Fallon called "Harsh Lights".
-It would be the last new Fun song performed before Ruess' pursuing his career as a solo artist, however the band has made it clear that they are on hiatus, not splitting up.
+It would be the last new Fun song performed before Ruess' pursuing his career as a solo artist.
+However the band has made it clear that they are on hiatus, not splitting up.

-2014–present: Solo projects
+2014–2017: Solo music projects

 On February 5, 2015, Fun posted on their official website their status stating "there was no new Fun album in the works"; instead stating all three members were pursuing their own projects.

 In an interview with Rolling Stone, Ruess added, "You get a little selfish about the songs that you write, and it's really hard to do that in a group setting, where there are two other people, and you have to think about everybody else's feelings.
 I'm writing and singing these songs about myself.
 When you work with producers versus bandmates, that line becomes a lot less blurry."

 In addition to his solo album, Ruess was invited to perform on Brian Wilson's album No Pier Pressure.
 Wilson, who co-founded the Beach Boys, likened Ruess' voice to his deceased brother and former bandmate Carl Wilson.
 Ruess then contributed guest vocals to the frequent collaborator Emile Haynie's 2015 release, We Fall.
 Ruess' then released his first single from his debut album, titled Nothing Without Love, which was sent to the alternative radio on February 23, 2015.

 On March 23, 2015, he made the first of multiple appearances, as a guest advisor on the eighth season on The Voice.
 On April 6, 2015, Ruess announced his debut album would be called Grand Romantic, and it was released on June 16, 2015.
 On April 27, 2015, Ruess released the opening track from his debut album, titled "AhHa".

 In May 2015, he released another song, titled "Great Big Storm", in correlation with the announcement of his solo tour.
 The song "What The World is Coming To" features guest vocals from American singer-songwriter and musician Beck.
 It was released as part of the countdown to his new solo album.
 On May 31, 2015, Ruess made his live debut as a solo artist with his newly formed backup band called the Band Romantic.
 He performed in Utrecht, Netherlands, at the intimate Tivoli/Vredenburg Cloud Nine location.
 The set list consisted of the 3 released tracks from "Grand Romantic", several then-unheard tracks from the same album, and songs from Fun such as "Some Nights", "We Are Young", and "Carry On".
 He also performed "Just Give Me a Reason".
 On June 1, 2015, Ruess released a new track from his solo album "Grand Romantic", titled "What This World Is Coming To".

 On January 1, 2016, Ruess played during the 1st period intermission at the NHL Winter Classic in Foxboro, Massachusetts.
 On January 12, 2016, he released a music video for his song "Take It Back" starring actor Patrick Fischler and also features a guitar solo from Jeff Tweedy of the band Wilco.